High Income Child Benefit: problems getting information from a partner

 Because of the need to respect the confidentiality of your tax affairs, and those of your partner or ex-partner, the only information you can get from HMRC will be one or both of the following:

-- Whether your partner/ex-partner was entitled to receive Child Benefit for a specific tax year.
+- Whether your partner/ex-partner received Child Benefit for a specific tax year.

 - Whether your individual adjusted net income was higher than your partner's/ex-partner's income for a specific tax year.